mgear-dev/mgear_dist/_sources/FAQ.rst.txt

 What is mGear?
 ***************

-	mGear is a rigging framework for Autodesk Maya. mGear provides a set of convenient modules, tools and 	c++ solvers to streamline the development of rigging and animation tools.
+	mGear is a rigging and animation framework for Autodesk Maya. mGear provides a set of convenient modules, tools and c++ solvers to streamline the development of rigging and animation tools.

 Is mGear a modular rigging system?
 ****************************************